wakatime/visualstudio-wakatime/README.md

 #### Visual Studio Express

-Microsoft [does not allow](https://visualstudiomagazine.com/articles/2014/05/21/no-extensions-for-visual-studio-express.aspx) extensions for Visual Studio Express edition in the gallery.
+Microsoft [does not allow][express article] extensions for Visual Studio Express edition in the gallery.
 To use WakaTime for Visual Studio Express, download and install [WakaTime for Express][latest release].

 Alternatively, you may clone the github repo and build the extension using the `Express` build profile.